 Holy Trinity Church School’s Curriculum intent is underpinned by our Christian vision and runs alongside the Bath and Wells Multi-Academy Trust’s ‘Curriculum Principles and Curriculum Intent’

-Each year group has an overview of the skills that the children are required to learn for each subject.
-PLease see each year groups curriculum page.
+Each year group has an overview of the skills and knowledge acquisition that the children are required to learn for each subject.

-The skills that are identified in the Curriculum Skills Overview documents are used to create planning that enables the children to achieve the ideals and intent of our curriculum
+The skills and knowledge acquisition that are identified in the Curriculum Skills Overview documents are used to create planning that enables the children to achieve the ideals and intent of our curriculum.

-Unit plan and Individual Lesson plans are used to plan all other curriculum areas.
+Unit plans and Individual Lesson plans are used to plan all other curriculum areas.

 Please see our Curriculum Policy for full details of curriculum approach.